Elish Angiolini: Honours

-In June 2011, Angiolini received the Special Achievement Award from the International Association of Prosecutors.
+In June 2011, Angiolini received the Special Achievement Award from the International Association of Prosecutors in Seoul, South Korea.

-On 10 June 2022, Angiolini was appointed a Lady of the Order of the Thistle (LT), the only non-Royal woman currently appointed to the order.

-On the 24th November 2022, Angiolini was awarded The Herald's 'Lifetime Achievement Award' at the newspaper's Scottish Politician of the Year Awards, for outstanding contributions to public life.
+On 24 November 2022, Angiolini was awarded The Herald's 'Lifetime Achievement Award' at the newspaper's Scottish Politician of the Year Awards, for outstanding contributions to public life.

+In May 2023, Angiolini took part in the coronation of Charles III, representing the Order of the Thistle.

+On 10 December 2024, it was announced that Angiolini would succeed Prince Edward, Duke of Edinburgh, as Lord High Commissioner to the General Assembly of the Church of Scotland.
+Angiolini, as a Roman Catholic, was initially barred by law from becoming Lord High Commissioner; legislation was introduced in February 2025 to remove that legal barrier.
+The Church of Scotland (Lord High Commissioner) Act 2025 received royal assent on 3 April 2025.
+She was appointed to the post on 16 May 2025.

 Personal life

-She married Scots Italian Domenico Angiolini in 1985; they have two children, Domenico and David.
-Her hobbies include walking, picking wild mushrooms and cinema.
+She married Italian Domenico Angiolini in 1985, and they have two sons together.
+Her hobbies include walking, picking wild mushrooms, and cinema.